legends-of-sol/whitepaper/README.md

 ## $LEGEND Tokenomics

 The $LEGEND token serves as the primary currency within the Legends of SOL ecosystem, facilitating transactions, access to exclusive roles/features, and community decision-making.
-With a max total supply of 4,206,969,420 tokens, $LEGEND's distribution was carefully planned to ensure a balanced ecosystem.
+With a max total supply of ℒ4,206,969,420 tokens, $LEGEND's distribution was carefully planned to ensure a balanced ecosystem.
 The tokenomics include allocations for airdrops, community rewards, and a development fund to support ongoing growth and partnerships.

 - **Public Name:** Legends of SOL
 - **Token Address:** LGNDeXXXaDDeRerwwHfUtPBNz5s6vrn1NMSt9hdaCwx
 - **Coingecko Listing:** https://www.coingecko.com/en/coins/legends-of-sol
 - **Ticker:** https://birdeye.so/token/LGNDeXXXaDDeRerwwHfUtPBNz5s6vrn1NMSt9hdaCwx?chain=solana
-- **Max Total Supply:** 4,206,969,420 Legends tokens (Non-mintable)
+- **Max Total Supply:** ℒ4,206,969,420 Legends tokens (Non-mintable)
 - **Utility:** $LEGEND tokens serve as the primary currency within the Legends of SOL ecosystem, enabling transactions, access to exclusive features, and participation in community decisions.

-### Distribution
+### Distribution Structure

 - **Airdrop Allocation:** ℒ662,000,000 $LEGEND tokens (15.7%) distributed - Airdrop claim to early supporters and community members.
 - **Airdrop Overflow:** ℒ389,742,355 $LEGEND tokens (9.25%) - Overflow from the airdrop claim, Distribution TBD.